bladeacer/ObsiThemeRef/docs/credits/index.md

 - `@DiCaver` on the Obsidian Forum for fixing the leaderboard sorting

+- `@Floodlight` on the OMG discord and Obsidian forum for revamping the leaderboard system

 # Tools and software
 These tools were essential in the process of making this possible